-The role of Tumor Necrosis Factor α (TNF-α) in the etiology of cherubism is under debate and could be different between murine and human cherubism.
-Mukai et al. Showed that monocytes derived from heterozygous KI mice are sensitive to TNF-α and can differentiate into osteoclasts independently of RANK-L (Mukai et al., 2014).
-However the ability of TNF-α to induce osteoclast differentiation of cells from cherubism patients was not tested before.
-In order to evaluate TNF-α effect on PBMCs from whole blood samples of cherubism patients, we used exactly the same conditions as in the differentiation experiment described above with the exception that RANKL was substituted by TNF-α.
-After 14 days of differentiation the number of OCs with more than 2 nuclei, the area of osteoclasts and the total number of nuclei were manually quantified.
-Each treatment was performed in triplicates.
-A total of 240 frames were analyzed for 3,393 osteoclasts and 34,083 nuclei.
+The role of TNF-α in the etiology of cherubism is under debate and could be different in murine and human cherubism.
+Mukai et al. showed that monocytes derived from heterozygous KI mice are sensitive to TNF-α and can differentiate into osteoclasts independently of RANK-L (Mukai et al., 2014).
+However the ability of TNF-α to induce osteoclast differentiation of cells from cherubism patients has not been tested before.
+In order to evaluate TNF-α’s effect on PBMCs from whole blood samples from cherubism patients, we used exactly the same conditions as in the differentiation experiment described above with the exception that RANKL was substituted with TNF-α.
+After 14 days of differentiation, the number of OCs with more than two nuclei, the area of OCs and the total number of nuclei were manually quantified.
+Each treatment was performed in triplicate.
+A total of 240 frames were analyzed for 3,393 OCs and 34,083 nuclei.

-As compared to control TNFα induced a profound and significant increase in all osteoclast differentiation parameters.
-Osteoclasts number were 15 fold higher in patient #2 and the asymptomatic carrier (Figure 3A).
-Patient #1 had the highest amount of osteoclast numbers that were 25 fold higher than the healthy control and even significantly higher than their numbers in patient #2 and the asymptomatic carrier (Figure 3A).
-The analysis of total nuclei numbers within osteoclasts showed the biggest difference between the patients and asymptomatic carrier to the healthy control.
-The patients and asymptomatic had in average 200 folds more nuclei in their osteoclasts than the healthy control (Figure 3B).
-Osteoclasts from patient #2 had significantly more nuclei in osteoclasts than patient #1 and the asymptomatic control (Figure 3B).
-As for the other parameters, the area covered by osteoclasts from the patients and the asymptomatic control was much bigger (4 fold) than the area of the healthy controls.
-No differences in osteoclasts area between the two patients and the asymptomatic control were observed.
+TNFα induced a profound and significant increase in all OC differentiation parameters in the mutation carreirs compared to control.
+OC number were 15-fold higher in P#2 and the asymptomatic carrier (Figure 3A).
+P#1 had the highest amount of OCs that were 25-fold greater than in the matched healthy control and even significantly higher than in patient #2 and the asymptomatic carrier (Figure 3A).
+The analysis of total nuclei numbers within OCs showed the greatest difference between the patients and asymptomatic carrier and their matched healthy controls.
+The patients and asymptomatic carrier had on average 200-fold more nuclei in their osteoclasts than the healthy controls (Figure 3B).
+OCs from P#2 had significantly more nuclei in OCs than P #1 and the asymptomatic carrier (Figure 3B).
+As for the other parameters, the area covered by OCs from the patients and the asymptomatic carrier was much greater (four-fold) than the area covered by OCs from the healthy controls.
+No differences in OC area between the two patients and the asymptomatic control were observed.
 (Figure 3C).
-As for RANKL, TNF α induced the formation of extremely large osteoclasts containing hundreds of nuclei in cultures from both patients and the asymptomatic control (Figure 3D-G).
+As for RANKL, TNF α induced the formation of extremely large osteoclasts containing hundreds of nuclei in cultures from both patients and the asymptomatic carrier (Figure 3D-G).

-To determine if formation of numerous giant osteoclasts by TNFα is in correlation with enhanced resorption by these cells we compared the resorption area in cultures of osteoclasts derived from PBMCs of the two patients and the asymptomatic carrier.
-For this purpose, we used exactly the same conditions as for the resorption assay above except that again RANKL was substituted by TNFα.
-After 14 days of culture on bone slices eroded surface (ES) that was formed by OCs was visualized by toluidine staining and manually measured.
-No significant differences between the two patients to the asymptomatic carrier were observed (Figure 4A and B).
-In addition, as opposed to the differentiation experiment no differences between the SH3BP2 mutation carriers and the healthy controls were detected.
+To determine whether formation of numerous giant OCs in response to TNFα correlates with enhanced resorption by these cells, we compared the resorption area in cultures of OCs derived from PBMCs from the two patients and the asymptomatic carrier.
+For this purpose, we used exactly the same conditions as for the resorption assay above except that again RANKL was substituted with TNFα.
+After 14 days of culture on bone slices the ES that was formed by OCs was visualized by toluidine staining and manually measured.
+No significant differences between the two patients and the asymptomatic carrier were observed (Figure 4A and B).
+In addition, in contrast to the differentiation experiment, no differences between the SH3BP2 mutation carriers and the healthy controls were seen.